ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

        In this case, the joining node MUST provide a different compatible authentication credential and public key included thereof to the Group Manager in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}).
 Then, the Group Manager performs consistency checks on this latest provided authentication credential as per {{ssec-join-req-processing}} and, in case of success, considers it as the authentication credential associated with the joining node in the OSCORE group.

 * The joining node and the Group Manager use a symmetric proof-of-possession key to establish a secure communication association.
-In this case, upon performing a joining process with that Group Manager for the first time, the joining node specifies its own authentication credential in the 'client_cred' parameter of the Joining Request targeting the group-membership endpoint (see {{ssec-join-req-sending}}).
+In this case, upon performing a joining process with that Group Manager for the first time, the joining node specifies its own authentication credential in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}).

 # Authorization to Join a Group {#sec-joining-node-to-AS}

 This section builds on {{Section 3 of I-D.ietf-ace-key-groupcomm}} and is organized as follows.

-First, {{ssec-auth-req}} and {{ssec-auth-resp}} describe how the joining node interacts with the AS, in order to be authorized to join an OSCORE group under a given Group Manager and obtain an Access Token.
+First, {{ssec-auth-req}} and {{ssec-auth-resp}} describe how the joining node interacts with the AS, in order to be authorized to join an OSCORE group under a given Group Manager and to obtain an Access Token.
 Then, {{ssec-token-post}} describes how the joining node transfers the obtained Access Token to the Group Manager.
 The following considers a joining node that intends to contact the Group Manager for the first time.

 Note that what is defined in {{Section 3 of I-D.ietf-ace-key-groupcomm}} applies, and only additions or modifications to that specification are defined in this document.